-The meat and poultry industry in India has a very big potential given the favourable infrastructure and policy guidelines.
-The fast-food restaurants and eating joints serving traditional meat products are really playing their role to increase meat and poultry consumption and thereby catalysing the growth of the meat industry as such.
-However, the new legislation and fear of cow vigilantes have put the meat and poultry industry into a restraint, writes Rajat K. Baisya.
+India’s meat and poultry industry has huge potential, given the favourable infrastructure and policy guidelines.
+The fast-food restaurants and eating joints serving traditional meat products are playing their role in increasing meat and poultry consumption, thereby catalysing the growth of the meat industry.
+However, the new legislation and fear of cow vigilantes have restrained the meat and poultry industry, according to Rajat K. Baisya.

-The beef in India is only buffalo meat as cow slaughtering is now banned and thus not sold in the domestic market and also not slaughtered for international trade.
-The cow is considered as a sacred animal that provides milk for the infant and newborn but the fact of the matter is that buffalo milk is the main source of milk supply in the country.
-India’s milk production stands at about 155 million tonnes, again the world’s number one milk producer.
-25% of the world’s milk is produced in India.
+In India, beef refers only to buffalo meat (carabeef), as the slaughter and sale of cow meat remain banned nationwide.
+The cow is considered a sacred animal that provides milk for infants and newborns, but the fact of the matter is that buffalo milk is the main source of milk supply in the country.
+India sustains its position as the largest milk producer globally, with a total production of 239.3 million tonnes in 2023-24, roughly 25% of the world’s total milk output.

-The cattle trade and more particularly interstate cattle trade have suffered because of the new legislation.
+The cattle trade and, more particularly, the interstate cattle trade have suffered because of the new legislation.
 The government, however, exempted a few states where there were either resistance and or religious sentiments from the other religious groups, and this included states like Kerala, Goa, Assam, Tamil Nadu, Karnataka, Telangana, Arunachal Pradesh, Mizoram, Meghalaya, Nagaland, and Tripura.
 These are the states where there are no restrictions on cow slaughter.

 The unproductive cows were earlier slaughtered for meat but now they have to be fed by the farmers or owners which they are not willing to do so.
 As a result, these cows are seen to be roaming free feeding on street garbage and creating traffic nuisance in cities and in villages they destroy farmers cultivation and harvests.
 Those who have been housed in cow shelters are fed at ex-chequers cost.
 But it is said that in Rajasthan even cow urine also has a market.